wow-apps/symfony-slack-bot/docs/home.md

 # Symfony Slack Bot

-Simple Symfony 3 and 4 Bundle for sending customizable messages to Slack via [incoming webhooks](https://api.slack.com/incoming-webhooks).
+Modern and simple bundle for sending customizable messages to Slack via [incoming web-hooks](https://api.slack.com/incoming-webhooks) for Symfony 3 and 4

 # News and updates